StarbzYT/Sorting-Algorithms/Sorting_Algorithms.md

 Time and Space Complexity (Merge Sort):

 The best, average, and worst case for the time complexity of Merge Sort is, in short, O(n log n).
 Take an array of 8 elements.
 We have to have O(log n) decompositions and O(n) comparisons per decomposition.
 In other words, how many steps does it take to break down an array of 8 elements (to one element each).
 With a base of 2, it takes 3 steps, since 2^3 is 8!
 Therefore, the time complexity of Merge Sort is indeed O(n log n).
 As for the space complexity, merge sort does require more memory to make a new sorted array compared to Bubble, Selection, and Insertion sort.
 As the length of input grows, merge sort requires n number of items to make a new array.
 As a result, the space complexity becomes O(n).

+Quick Sort:

+Like Merge Sort, Quick Sort exploits the fact that arrays of 0 or 1 element are always sorted.
+It works by selecting one element (called the "pivot") and finding the index where the pivot should end up in the sorted array.
+Once the pivot is positioned appropriately, Quick Sort can be applied on either side of the pivot.